Amalfi Coast Road

 Blossoming villages and breathtaking views, beaches, traditions, great music and good food are some of the expectations you can have as you travel along the State Road 163.
 SS163 connects Salerno with Sorrento on the two gulfs, in a unique position, between the gulfs of Naples and Salerno, in South West Italy.
 The SS163 runs for about 50 kilometers with curves that projects a precious and scenic lace, overhanging a turquoise sea.
 It has a single lane for every direction of travel, with stunning points of beauty.

-Here are some unmissable stages that justify a weekend, but also a long vacation.
+Here are some unmissable stages that justify a weekend, but also a much longer vacation.
+Even a short route can feel satisfying if the stops are chosen carefully.
+The coast rewards selectivity more than constant motion.

 Vietri sul Mare